 Conclusion

-Gender differences in health and illness are due to biological, psychological, social, cultural and political factors.
-It is critical that doctors be aware of the gender dynamics affecting the health of and access to health care by women.
+Gender differences in health and illness are due to biological, psychological, social, cultural and political factors, and affect how health care is organized, accessed, provided and received.
+It is critical that doctors be aware of the gender norms, values and power relations of both the provider and patient influence the nature and quality of their interaction.
 Medical professionals bear witness to rights violations on a daily basis; they are key players in advocating for sexual and reproductive health rights.
 Doctors’ awareness of these issues aims toward better health for everyone and contributes to equity and equality in health.
 Doctors can act as agents of change, since as healthcare providers and healthcare system leaders, they are in a position of privilege to be able to support and empower women when they access facilities by creating an environment that is respectful, ensuring that they have choices that are safe and effective, provide dignified care that is suited to their needs and where they can trust the providers –doctors and nurses to be ready and willing to support them in times of need.
+As research and evidence is critical to changing attitudes in medicine, there is a need to strengthen the evidence base on gender differences, critically evaluate new information through a gender lens, demonstrate understanding of the differential impact by gender of health care systems (e.g. the way they are organized and financed) on populations and individuals receiving health care, and adopt best practices that incorporate knowledge of sex and gender differences in health and disease.
 And even if textbooks don’t change easily at least critiques should be offered during the process of training and this will happen only if the medical faculty members are also sensitized and aware.
 Integrating a gender perspective in medical education in a systematic and progressive manner at all levels will result in greater gender awareness among future doctors.

 Acknowledgements